magao-x/handbook/operating/alignment.rst

 Focus Diversity Phase Retrieval (FDPR)
 ------------------------------------------

-To further improve PSF quality, run focus diversity phase retrieval (FDPR) on camsci1 to derive a new non-common-path correction DM shape.
+To further improve PSF quality, run focus diversity phase retrieval (FDPR) on to derive a new non-common-path correction DM shape.
+When setting up in labmode before observations, it is important to match the state of the instrument during FDPR to the state that the instrument will be in on-sky.
+This includes:

-There are multiple ways to configure the algorithm (see :doc:`./software/utils/fdpr`), but we most commonly use the `CH4-875` filter in camsci1 to compute a correction applied to `dmncpc`.
+    - use `flipwfsf` and/or the ND filters on `fwtelsim` to simulate a target of similar magnitude to the one you will be observing.
+In             **cursesINDI**, you can navigate to `strehl` to see the estimated magnitude of the "star" you have created.

+        - note: if your target is very faint, FDPR won't be able to produce a good result.
+If you see this behavior, you will have to simulate a brighter target.

+    - determine whether you will perform FDPR in CH4 or Halpha.
+The default is to use CH4 unless you are doing Halpha observations.

+        - If you choose CH4, you will use `camsci1` for FDPR.

+        - If you choose Halpha, you will use `camsci2` for FDPR.

+    - Make sure the instrument is in the correct WFS beamsplitter and science beamsplitter configuration for your observation.
+Then, move `stagesci1` or `stagesci2` to the correct focus position for those settings, as well as for the coronagraph you plan on using.

+Once you have confirmed the instrument is in the right state for FDPR, run the algorithm by doing the following:

     #.
+Configure the filter wheel with the correct filter:

-Configure fwsci1 with the narrow-band methane filter `CH4-875`
+        - If using `camsci1`, set `fwsci1` with the narrow-band methane filter `CH4-875`

+        - If using `camsci2`, set `fwsci2` to preset `Halpha` (**not** `Halpha-narrow`)

     #.
-Place stagesci1 at preset `fpm`
+Define a **ROI** centered on the core of the PSF

+        - for `camsci1`, the ROI should be 369x369

+        - for `camsci2`, the ROI should be 256x256

     #.
-Define a :term:`ROI` centered on the core of the PSF of size 369x369
+Adjust `fwscind` and exposure time as needed to have plenty (25000--40000) of counts in the peak of the PSF.

     #.
-Adjust exposure times as needed to have plenty (25000--30000) of counts in the peak of the PSF
-    #.
 Close the shutter and take new darks.
-(Then open the shutter.)
+Then open the shutter.

     #.
-Open a terminal on ICC
+Open a terminal on ICC and run the FDPR process.

-    #. `export OPENBLAS_NUM_THREADS=1` to avoid bogging down ICC with the process (TODO: make this automatic)
+        - for `camsci1`: `fdpr2_close_loop fdpr2_dmncpc_camsci1_CH4`

+        - for `camsci2`: `fdpr2_close_loop fdpr2_dmncpc_camsci2_Ha`

     #.
-Run the FDPR process with: `fdpr2_close_loop fdpr2_dmncpc_camsci1_CH4`
+On the lab source, the final strehl ratio should be close to 0.94.
+If the strehl is not quite there yet, you can run the process multiple times to improve it.

     #.
-Save the flat with `dm_save_flat ncpc -d fdpr`
+Once the strehl is satisfactory, save the flat with `dm_save_flat ncpc -d fdpr`.

     #.
-On `dmncpc` zero all channels, then select the new flat in the drop down and apply it.
+On the `dmncpc` control GUI, zero all channels.
+Then, select the new flat from the drop-down menu and apply it.

 .. include:: piaa_alignment.rst